RRMaximiliano/send_est/README.md

 ## Description

 `send_est` is a command that send estimates to either LaTeX or any other file binary file using Stata's `file` command.
+You need to save the estimate in a local and then export it using the `send_est` command.

 ## Install